(This post has been updated to reflect the interest rate increase on July 12.)

 Another key measure from the Bank of Canada’s outlook survey is the optimism businesses suddenly have about future sales of their goods and services.
 The Bank’s indicator of future sales gauge hasn’t been at this level since 2012.

 One factor driving business optimism is the increase in demand abroad for Canadian-made goods.
 Canada’s weak export picture had been a constant source of concern for Stephen Poloz in recent years (reminder: before he was the Governor, Poloz was the head of Export Development Canada).
 As recently as January the Bank expressed concern about “choppy” exports and Donald Trump’s protectionist tendencies.
-With exports now growing at their fastest pace since 2011, that should check off an important box for Poloz in deciding whether to increase interest rates.
+With exports now growing at their fastest pace since 2011, that likely checked off an important box for Poloz in deciding to increase interest rates.

 Retailers are also enjoying the best run they’ve had in years, despite the high-profile woes of big chains like Sears (which is in bankruptcy protection) and HBC, which is slashing jobs to cut costs.
 Flush with cash withdrawn from the equity in their homes and other borrowed money, Canadian consumers have gone on a spending spree with gains spread across a wide variety of retail sectors, including vehicles, building materials, home furnishings, clothing and food.